kodecocodes/i9t/multitasking/multitasking.markdown

 This method updates the primary column when the size changes.

-Build and run.
-First verify that the app still looks and behaves as before without multitasking in all orientations.
-Then bring in another app in Split View and try different orientations.
+Build and run your app; first verify for all orientations that the app still looks and behaves as it did before multitasking.
+Then bring in another app in Split View and try some different orientations:

 ![width=95%](images/mt063.png)

-It's certainly not fixed.
-It even looks more broken now because with multitasking enabled in landscape orientation the master column view is jacked up!
+Hmm — it's certainly not fixed.
+It even looks more broken now: with multitasking enabled in landscape orientation, the master column view has been jacked up!
 It looks like the table view cell doesn't adapt to size changes appropriately.

-Open **LogCell.swift** and find the implementation of `layoutSubviews()`.
-You see that the code checks for `UIScreen.mainScreen().bounds.width` to determine whether it should use the compact view or regular view.
+ Open **LogCell.swift** and find the implementation of `layoutSubviews()`; you'll see the code checks for `UIScreen.mainScreen().bounds.width` to determine whether it should use the compact view or regular view.

-`UIScreen` always represents the entire screen regardless of multitasking environment.
-You can no longer depend on screen sizes in your code because your app may not be taking the entire screen.
-So update the implementation of `layoutSubviews()` as follows:
+`UIScreen` always represents the _entire_ screen, regardless of the multitasking state.
+However, you can't rely on screen sizes alone anymore.
+Update the implementation of `layoutSubviews()` as follows:

 ```swift
 override func layoutSubviews() {